 12. St. Nicholas’ Church

-According to legend, however, St. Nicholas’ Church escaped being ransacked due to the quick thinking of the church’s warden, who sealed the door with melted lead.
+Legend has it that St. Nicholas’ Church escaped ransacking thanks to the quick thinking of the church’s warden, who sealed the door with melted lead.
+The 15th-century frieze Danse Macabre (“Dance of Death”) by Bernt Notke is the church’s chef-d’œuvre, though only a portion of the original 30-meter piece remains.

 Directions